 When triparty services are being used, counterparties must pay a transaction fee of €30 for each processed instruction initiated by them, and a monthly service fee of €50 per TPA used.

-13 In conformity with market practice, the term "collateral" is used for all types of transaction mentioned.
+&lt;sup>12 In conformity with market practice, the term "collateral" is used for all types of transaction mentioned.